 Mr. Brown’s practice focuses on complex business litigation.
-As a former securities litigation partner at Latham & Watkins LLP, Mr. Brown has been involved in some of the country’s most high profile business litigation matters.
-After fifteen years of big firm practice, Mr. Brown opted to start his own firm with the goal of bringing together the sophistication, exemplary client service and ability to handle the most complex matters of the largest law firms with the personal touch, nimbleness, efficiency and reasonable rates of smaller law firms.
+As a former litigation partner at Latham & Watkins LLP, Mr. Brown has been involved in some of the country’s most high profile business litigation matters.
+After fifteen years of big firm practice, Mr. Brown opted to start his own firm with the goal of bringing together the sophistication, exemplary client service and ability to handle the most complex matters of the largest law firms with the personal touch, nimbleness, and efficiency of smaller law firms.

 Prior to joining Latham & Watkins in 2001, Mr. Brown clerked at the Supreme Judicial Court of Massachusetts for Associate Justice Charles Fried, former Solicitor General of the United States and Harvard Law professor.
 Mr. Brown practiced in Boston at Hale and Dorr LLP, now Wilmer Hale LLP, in the securities litigation practice group.
 He was also a Special Assistant District Attorney in Middlesex County, Massachusetts where he prosecuted numerous jury and bench criminal trials.